2 |

 Type of Class: Demonstration and hands-on project

 Class Description: Stained glass has once again become popular.
 Of course that's why you're here.
 This is a great place to get started.
 Students will be taught the basic copper foil method, including safety, types of glass, patterns, cutting, grinding, foiling, soldering, cleaning, patinas, and framing.
-Everything you'll need to know to carry on this fabulous art form.

 NOTE: You may want to bring a snack/lunch for an optional lunch break or you may go out to get lunch.